Cycling Whitaker Forest - one of the most difficult road bike climbs in California.

 This 22 mile route takes us into both Kings Canyon and Sequoia National Forests - legendary national parks, and deservedly so - check them out at the U.S. National Park Service website.
 There are plenty of places to camp in the park, or you could stay Visalia, California (32 miles from the beginning of the climb.

-Ride into both Sequoia and Kings Canyon National Parks on this climb.
+We ride into both Sequoia National Forest and Kings Canyon National Park on this climb.

-The climb is remote and rustic, although there is a fun grill at mile 5.2, at the junction of Dry Creek Drive (the road we start on) and Hwy 245.
+The climb is remote and rustic, although there is a fun grill at mile 5.2, at the junction of Dry Creek Drive (the road we start on) and Highway 245.

 Locals are permitted to burn their brands into the bar.